dukt/rest/README.md

 ### Supported Providers

-You can set up authentication with any provider supported by Craft OAuth:
+You can set up authentication with any Craft OAuth provider:

 - Facebook _(Built-in)_
 - Google _(Built-in)_